SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 You are descended from a master of the longsword, and some of that mastery has passed on to you.
 You gain the following benefits:
 • Increase your Dexterity by 1, to a maximum of 20.
-• While you are holding a longsword, you gain a +1 bonus to armor class.
+• While you are holding a longsword, you gain a +1 bonus to AC.
 • Longsword has the finesse property when you wield it.

 # 86. - *Lucky* © [UB]